Skip to content

 Physical Requirements

-Digital: Much more flexible.
-Digital audiences value authenticity and personality as much as physical appearance.
-There’s a successful digital model for virtually every body type, age, and look.
+Traditional modeling has specific, often rigid standards.
+Digital modeling values authenticity and personality as much as physical appearance.
+The more you lean into what makes you genuinely you, the more your digital audience connects with you.
+There is a successful digital model for virtually every body type, age, and look.

 Geographic Requirements

-Digital: Location doesn’t matter.
-You can build a digital modeling career from a small town in Iowa just as easily as from Manhattan.
-All you need is good lighting and an internet connection.
+Digital: Location is irrelevant.
+You can build a digital modeling career from a small town just as easily as from Manhattan.
+A phone and internet connection are enough.

 Career Longevity

-Digital: Career longevity is potentially much longer because you’re building a personal brand, not fitting into industry standards.
+You probably already know that fashion modeling careers are notoriously short, especially for women.
+Digital modeling career longevity is potentially much longer because you’re building a personal brand — not fitting industry standards.
 Creators in their 30s, 40s, and beyond are thriving on digital platforms.
+The asset you build appreciates, not depreciates.

 The Hybrid Approach